100% financing home loans for new and repeat home buyers

 Its mission is to provide the average buyer with low- and no-down-payment loan options.
 And these government organizations don’t even require that you have a high credit score.
 Lenient lending lifts the homeownership rate and drives the U.S. economy forward, and is a win for everyone.

-No down payment first time home buyer
+No down payment loans for the first time home buyer

 The key is to find the right loan program or combination of programs.